-If you’re a keen photographer looking for an exciting opportunity to sharpen your skills, expand your portfolio, and contribute to social development work, you might be the perfect candidate for one of our photography projects in Cape Town, South Africa.
-We’re excited to have launched a Humanitarian Photography Project and a Nonprofit Photography Internship; both inspiring photographic adventures in a stunning setting.
-Here’s what to expect as a photography intern or volunteer, what the differences are between the two programs, and how you can apply.
+Are you a keen photographer looking for an exciting opportunity?
+Here’s your chance to sharpen your skills, expand your portfolio, and contribute to social development work.
+You might be the perfect candidate for one of our photography projects in Cape Town.
+We’re excited to have launched a Humanitarian Photography Project and a Nonprofit Photography Internship, both inspiring photographic adventures in a stunning setting.
+Read more below about how you can apply!

 On both photography programs, you’ll be photographing grassroots nonprofit organisations.
 We’re mainly focusing on projects in Masiphumelele, a township on Cape Town’s Southern Peninsula, that deals with high poverty and unemployment rates, a wealth of social issues, and a lack of good education.
 The area also has a high number of street animals that live in poor conditions.
 As a photography intern or a participant on our humanitarian photography program, you’ll document the work of a number of nonprofit organisations that are working in Masiphumelele or surrounding communities.
 You can then donate a selection of your images to each organisation, so that they can use them to raise awareness for their cause.